 ps axufwwcommand and check the process tree that stems from the Plesk Installer process.
 See if any of these processes are running ("R" state).
 Run the command several times with an interval of 1-3 minutes and check if there is any change.

-On Windows, download Process Explorer from Microsoft Technet, unpack it, and run it.
+On Windows, download Process Explorer, unpack and run it.
 Check the process tree and see if any child processes of

 ai.exeare consuming CPU or opening/closing files.